newzealandpaul/wordpress-quick-reply-template-plugin/readme.txt

 This plugin allows you to specify a default text for the "quick reply" feature in Wordpress 2.7+.

-The template can contain the comment author's fullname, first name and any other characters, spaces, symbols etc.
+The template can contain the comment author's fullname, first name, link to the original comment and any other characters, spaces, symbols etc.

 = Credits =